 From Jessica of Unearth the Voyage

-Of all the best places to visit in Arizona, Sedona’s iconic Devil’s Bridge is definitely high up on the list.
+Of all the best places to visit in Arizona, Sedona’s iconic Devil’s Bridge is definitely high on the list!

-There is a parking lot closer to Devil’s Bridge, but it is recommended to have a 4-wheel drive vehicle to get there, especially after it’s been raining.
+For the closest parking to Devil’s Bridge, it is recommended to have a 4-wheel drive vehicle to get there, especially after it’s been raining.